vuxcode/pr1-project-pokeballstore/README.md

 ## What I'm currently working on

-**Phase 8: Import function improvements**
-- Need to add a check so importing 3 words (odd number) doesn't break the program
-- Maybe alert the user if they paste an odd number of words

-**Next small steps:**
-- Clean up any remaining typos in comments and documentation
+I am done for now.
+Please test the program and read my documentation for a deeper understanding.

 ---

 ## Recent updates

-**Storage function** - Storage function - Added a new menu that includes functions to import, export, and delete the word list.
+Project Summary.

 ---

 ## Problems solved

-~~No way to save words~~ - Fixed with localStorage
-~~Export shows JSON mess~~ - Fixed by extracting just the words
-~~Import doesn't work with pasted text~~ - Fixed with split() and a loop
-~~Case sensitivity issues~~ - Fixed with toLowerCase() everywhere
-~~Syntax error breaking the program~~ - Fixed that `-` after the closing brace
+See the bug-list.md

 ---

 ## Problems at the moment

 **Import odd-number bug** - If you paste 3 words (or any odd number), the import breaks because it tries to make pairs.
-Need to add a check for this.
+Could not solve it.
+I will leave it like this.

 ---